tremor-rs/tremor-www/docs/overview.md

 These terms can be used interchangeably.

 Operators CAN conduct or orchestrate one or many Tremor servers through its REST based API.
-The REST API is implemented as an actor in the Tremor runtime.

-The API actor in turn interfaces with registry and repository facilities.
+The API in turn interfaces with registry and repository facilities.
 Tremor distinguishes between artefacts and instances.
 Artefacts in Tremor have no runtime overhead.

 Artefacts in Tremor are declarative specifications of: